Inferring Expected Runtimes of Probabilistic Integer Programs Using Expected Sizes

-We ran the experiments on an iMac with an Intel i5-2500S CPU and $\SI{12}{\giga\byte}$ of RAM under macOS Sierra for \textsf{Absynth} and NixOS 20.03 for \textsf{KoAT}, respectively.
-A timeout of 5 minutes per example was applied for both tools.
-The average runtime of successful runs was $\SI{4.50}{\second}$ for \textsf{KoAT} and $\SI{4.23}{\second} $ for \textsf{Absynth}.

 \cref{fig:comparison_absynth,fig:comparison_ours} show the generated asymptotic bounds, where $n$ is the maximal absolute value of the program variables at the program start.
-Here, ``$\infty$'' indicates that no finite time bound could be computed and ``\textsf{TO}'' means ``time-out''.
-The detailed asymptotic results of both tools on all examples can be found in \arxiv{\cref{app:examples}}\paper{\cite{ArxiveReport,TechReport}}.
+Here, ``$\infty$'' indicates that no finite time bound could be computed and ``\textsf{TO}'' means ``timeout''.
+The detailed asymptotic results of all tools on all examples can be found in \arxiv{\cref{app:examples}}\paper{\cite{arxivereport,techreport}}.

-\textsf{Absynth} slightly outperforms \textsf{KoAT} on its own examples while \textsf{KoAT} is considerably stronger on the additional benchmarks.
-In particular, \textsf{Absynth} outperforms our approach on examples with nested probabilistic loops.
+\textsf{Absynth} and \textsf{eco-imp} slightly outperform \textsf{KoAT} on the examples from \textsf{Absynth}'s collection, while \textsf{KoAT} is considerably stronger than both tools on the additional benchmarks.
+In particular, \textsf{Absynth} and \textsf{eco-imp} outperform our approach on examples with nested probabilistic loops.
 While our modular approach can analyze inner loops separately when searching for probabilistic ranking functions, \cref{theorem:exptimeboundsmeth} then requires \emph{non-probabilistic} time bounds for all transitions entering the inner loop.
 But these bounds may be infinite if the outer loop has probabilistic behavior itself.
-Moreover, the approach of \cite{absynth} does not require weakly monotonic increasing bounds.
-So when the bounds of \textsf{KoAT} and \textsf{Absynth} are asymptotically equal, then \textsf{Absynth}'s concrete bound is often smaller.
+Moreover, in contrast to our work and \cite{ecoimp}, the approach of \cite{absynth} does not require weakly monotonic bounds.

-On the other hand, our approach is superior to \textsf{Absynth} on (possibly large) examples with many loops, where only a few transitions have probabilistic behavior (this might correspond to the typical application of randomization in practical programming).
-While for such examples, the system of linear inequations which \textsf{Absynth} has to solve in the end often gets too large, we benefit from the modularity of our approach which treats loops independently and combines their bounds afterwards. \textsf{Absynth} also fails for our leading example of \cref{fig:simple_quadratic}, while \textsf{KoAT} infers a quadratic bound.
-Moreover, in contrast to \textsf{Absynth}, \textsf{KoAT} does not rely on assertions in the program to find suitable base functions and it also does not have to fix the degree of the polynomials in the resulting bounds in advance.
-Hence, both tools have particular strengths on orthogonal kinds of examples.
-Thus, in future work it would be interesting to consider a modular combination of these two tools (resp.\ of their underlying approaches).
+On the other hand, \textsf{KoAT} is superior to \textsf{Absynth} and \textsf{eco-imp} on large examples with many loops, where only a few transitions have probabilistic behavior (this might correspond to the typical application of randomization in practical programming).
+Here, we benefit from the modularity of our approach which treats loops independently and combines their bounds afterwards. \textsf{Absynth} and \textsf{eco-imp} also fail for our leading example of \cref{fig:simple_quadratic}, while \textsf{KoAT} infers a quadratic bound.
+Hence, the tools have particular strengths on orthogonal kinds of examples.